 b.
-For the description of the registers that are not specific to the GIC-500, see the ARM[®] Generic Interrupt Controller Architecture Specification version 3.0.
+For the description of the registers that are not specific to the GIC-500, see the ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.

 c.
 The reset value depends on the configuration of the GIC-500.
 The values of the configuration dependent fields of the GICR_TYPER are: A3, bits[63:56] - 0.